Cloudxtreme/DDPS-demo/README.md

     $ sudo tcpdump -ni enp0s3 tcp port 8080   # tcpdump for traffic on TCP port 8080, change port number if you need another port type http://127.0.0.1:8080 into your browser or press reload

 You should now see traffic in your tcpdump on the VM.
-If not check your Vagrantfile and see that the ports you need are forwarded.
+If not check your Vagrantfile and see if the ports you need are forwarded.